alexej-schelle/Bec-Symmetry-Breaking/README.md

+# Spontaneous symmetry breaking in a Bose-Einstein condensate

-   The routine bec-symmetry-breaking.py is a Markov sampling method, more specific, a (generalised) Metropolis sampling algorithm for calculating the integrated (random) condensate wave field (order parameter) for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.
+   The routine BecSymmetryBreaking.py is a Markov sampling method, more specific, a (generalized) Metropolis sampling algorithm for calculating the integrated (random) condensate wave field (order parameter) for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.